 Today Duchess of Cambridge carried out two engagements as well as announced two new Patronages.
 Catherine visited the Royal College of Obstetricians and Gynaecologists in London then officially launched Nursing Now 2020 campaign at Guys and St. Thomas.

 Ahead of the engagements, Kensington Palace announced two Patronages for Duchess.
 She became Patron of the Royal College of Obstetricians and Gynaecologists (RCOG), and Patron of the Nursing Now campaign.
-Now Duchess of Cambridge Catherine is patron of 16 charities.
+Now Duchess of Cambridge Catherine is the patron of 16 charities.

 It has been announced that The Duchess of Cambridge will become Patron of the @RCObsGyn and the @NursingNow2020 campaign ahead of her engagements today, where she will learn about and support global health work. pic.twitter.com/9ICFqhp2Sz

 — Kensington Palace (@KensingtonRoyal) February 27, 2018

 On new endeavour, The Palace remarked “The Duchess has seen first-hand the impact of front-line medical professionals during visits to hospitals and hospices, and through her work in support of children’s mental health and early intervention.
 The Duchess’ patronages at RCOG and Nursing Now provide an opportunity to shine a light on these vital professions, both in the UK and internationally.”

 Today’s visit to the Royal College of Obstetricians Gynaecologists was to learn more about the College’s global health programmes to reduce maternal and newborn mortality worldwide.

 At RCOG Duchess was welcomed by Professor Lesley Regan, who met Duchess at a round-table discussion on maternal mental health at Kensington Palace in November.